Picture with a view of the mountains, Monte Rosa and a wide valley - Silvio Poma

 This relaxing view of the mountains, Monte Rosa, and the wide valley below the eastern slopes of the massif, taken from the Piedmont side, probably from Macugnaga, comes from a private collection in Milan and is in good condition.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
 There is a growing number of enthusiasts for high-quality vintage items that have a distinct character and soul.
-This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+This is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Empire-style furniture dates from the period between the late 18th and early 19th centuries.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.